Welcome to the Willick Lab!

 September 2 2025: Welcome back Taylor Cahill!
 Taylor will conduct an honours thesis project characterizing the influence of Si on drought stress in strawberry.

-September 2 2025: Welcome back Grace!
-Grace has kindly agreed to return to provide technical support during the fall harvest.
+September 2 2025: Grace has kindly agreed to return to provide technical support during the fall harvest.
+Welcome back!

 August 30 2025: Thank you Hope and Taylor for all your hard work this summer.
 We look forward to seeing what you do next!